rzach/multlog/doc/multlog.md

   ```
   lgc2pdf sample
   ```
-  You should now be able to open `goedel.pdf` using the PDF reader of your choice.
+  You should now be able to open `sample.pdf` using the PDF reader of your choice.

 - To edit the specification of the logic before generating